 Around 60% of China’s underground water has inferior water quality and over 80% of petrochemical and chemical facilities are located within easy reach of rivers and water tables.
 Per unit GDP water use is still 2 to 3 times higher than the average level of the developed world.
 Aquatic ecosystems are severely depleted in many regions.
 Some of the effects are significant drops in groundwater levels, sedimentation, eutrophication and acidification.
 Even though China is not known at first as a country with water emergencies, the country represents a prime example for water scarcity.

 The distribution of water in China has always been difficult.
 While home to 22% of the world population, the country only receives 7% of the world’s freshwater runoff.
-In the last 30 years, an extreme pollution of surface water, an unusually high consumption of ground water by agriculture, ever increasing industrial and household demand and the general ramifications of climate change have significantly exacerbated the situation.
+In the last 30 years, an extreme pollution and overuse of ground and surface water by agriculture, industrial and household sectors have significantly exacerbated the environmental situation.

-The Chinese government is currently working on an action plan to engage the serious challenge of mitigating the persisting effects of pollution, preventing further damage to the country’s water resources and cleaning up existing pollution.
-The plan will focus on curbing water pollution in the worst affected areas and preventing future pollution of the better conserved waters.
 Measures to cut industrial waste water discharge, to improve sewage management in cities and to ensure better treatment of polluted water in rural areas are currently under review.
 Above all else, the action plan will call for a better intergovernmental coordination between the main governmental bodies in charge of water-related issues.
-On the national level for instance, two ministries – the Ministry of Environmental Protection (MEP) and the Ministry of Water Resources (MWR) – and the ubiquitous National Development and Reform Commission (NDRC) are tasked with the water portfolio.
+Following the recent government reshuffle responsibilities and functions related to water pollution control will be further consolidated into the sole jurisdiction of the Ministry of Environmental and Ecology (MEE).